This (updated) guide lists all of the best puppy foods this year.

 Sodium: 0.3% for puppies and 0.06% for adult dogs

-Please note that these general calculations for puppies and dogs.
-These numbers can significantly vary depending on the breed and/or size of your dog.
+Please note that these general calculations are for puppies and dogs.
+These numbers can significantly vary depending on the breed and size of your dog.

 Buying the Right Puppy Food – Factors to Ponder Over

-In order to buy the right puppy food, it is important to ensure it has the essential nutrition and other features that your little pup will thrive on.
+It is important to ensure that the puppy food you choose has the essential nutrition and other features that your pup will thrive on.
 Here are some factors to help you decide: